Scan Science and Technology

 The Experts below are selected from a list of 4701 Experts worldwide ranked by ideXlab platform

-Xionghan Feng – 1st expert on this subject based on the ideXlab platform
+Xionghan Feng – One of the best experts on this subject based on the ideXlab platform.

 The Influence of Zn2+ and Mn2+ on Pb2+ Adsorption Behaviors of BirnessiteMolecular Environmental Soil Science at the Interfaces in the Earth’s Critical Zone, 2020Co-Authors: Wei Zhao, Xionghan FengAbstract: